ammohanrao/DeltaDiag/README.md

 ## Definitions
-atom = each hierarchical step of a concept. atomic number = sequential number in the hierarchy. valence = terminal atomic number in unify causing a diagnosis. adjunct = terminal atomic number in unify not causing a diagnosis. atomic weight = approximation of vectors of qualification and proximity.
+atom = each hierarchical step of a concept. atomic number = sequential number in the hierarchy. valence = terminal atomic number in unify causing a diagnosis. adjunct = terminal atomic number in unify not causing a diagnosis. atomic weight = approximation of vectors of qualification and proximity. cognition = sum of atomic weights of valence and adjunct. expectation = 1 which is constant.

+### valid cognition
+derived cognition whose expectation is 1.

 ````
 Qualification Q = magnitude of vectors [ A, n, D] where A = unified atom of features and disease (D). n= position of atom,